-A low-value pool is created when you first choose to allocate a low-cost or low-value asset to the pool.
+You establish a low-value pool the first time you choose to allocate a low-cost or low-value asset to the pool.

 When you allocate an asset to the pool, you must make a reasonable estimate of the percentage of your use of the asset that will be for a taxable purpose over its effective life (for a low-cost asset) or the effective life remaining at the start of the income year for which it was allocated to the pool (for a low-value asset).
 This percentage is known as the asset's 'taxable use percentage'.